GROUP MANAGER – GROWTH SERVICES

 Prior to joining Georgia Tech, he was chief engineer with Husqvarna, a leading producer of lawn and garden equipment with $2 billion annual sales revenue.
 Within Husqvarna, Wray was instrumental in implementing lean product development methods and led integrated product development teams on strategic multi-million dollar projects.

-Wray holds a B.S. in mechanical engineering from the University of South Florida and an M.B.A. from the University of South Carolina.
+Wray holds a B.S. in mechanical engineering from the University of South Florida, an M.B.A. from the University of South Carolina, and is a certified project management professional.